adrezni/vehicle-claims-processing/README.md

 1. Clone this repository:  `git clone https://github.com/adrezni/vehicle-claims-processing`
     - tip:  if you don't have `git` installed, you can also [download an archive of this repository](https://github.com/willb/fraud-notebooks/archive/develop.zip)
-2. Change to this repository's directory:  `cd claims-notebooks`
+2. Change to this repository's directory:  `cd vehicle-claims-processing`
-4. Run the notebooks:  `pipenv run jupyter notebook`
+4. Run the notebooks